Walkabout Crafts - The online gift shop for buying and selling arts and crafts

 Other events are not necessarily bad.
 Some can work to your advantage i.e. shoppers visiting one event may have to pass yours and therefore ‘pop in’.
 Larger events may bring in a lot of tourists to your town for the ‘weekend’ who would not necessarily be there any other time of the year.

 When organising any event you will have to ensure that you have the proper cover.
 In most instances this is public liability insurance.
 Which will cover you against damage / injury to property and public.
-You can ask an insurance broker to find the best deal for you or visit one of our recommended event insurers.
+You can ask an insurance broker to find the best deal for you.

 Make sure that you fill in all forms correctly and ensure that every aspect of your event is covered.
 Most venue hirers will not allow you to book an event unless you can prove you are insured up to a certain value i.e. £1 million.
 You can of course have extra cover by ensuring that your traders have proof of their own liability insurance so that damage / injury caused by their products or stall is their own responsibility.
 However, you will still have to have your own insurance for your event and the venue.